carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 .. option:: -register-file-size=<size>

  Specify the size of the register file.
-When specified, this flag limits how many temporary registers are available for register renaming purposes.
-A value of zero for this flag means "unlimited number of temporary registers".
+When specified, this flag limits how many physical registers are available for register renaming purposes.
+A value of zero for this flag means "unlimited number of physical registers".

 .. option:: -iterations=<number of iterations>